SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric copy.md

 In the context of Spark execution engines, users have the flexibility to opt for Amazon EMR Serverless.
 This guide offers step-by-step instructions on creating a Fabric that enables seamless connectivity to the EMR Serverless environment.

-## Create Amazon EMR cluster with Apache Livy
+## Create Amazon EMR Serverless cluster with Apache Livy

-Navigate to Amazon EMR service and create a cluster.
+Navigate to Amazon EMR Serverless service and create a cluster.
 Under **Application bundle** select **Custom**.

 Choose appropriate applications to include in your installation.
 At a minimum, please make sure sure **Livy** and **Spark** are included in the install.

 <img src={require('./img/livy.png').default} alt="EMR create cluster" width="75%" />

-### Allow network connectivity between Amazon EMR and Prophecy
+### Allow network connectivity between Amazon EMR Serverless and Prophecy

-To configure the necessary network settings for seamless integration, specific modifications to the security groups of your EMR cluster are required.
+To configure the necessary network settings for seamless integration, specific modifications to the security groups of your EMR Serverless cluster are required.
 Please follow the instructions outlined below:
 If you intend to utilize Prophecy as a SaaS (Software as a Service) solution, please note that the Prophecy public IP is `3.133.35.237`.
 Ensure that the Core security group's outbound rule allows connections to this IP address.

 1. Modify the **Primary Node** security group: